Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 where Device sends data message A and then B.

-Here is a rundown of what should happen, with changes marked in **bold**:
+Here is a rundown of what should happen assuming both LNSs have a fresh twin (via background refresh or via fetching it using DeviceGetter.GetDevice).
+Changes are marked in **bold**:

 1. Device sends first data message A.
 1. We assume that LNS1 gets the message first. **LNS1 checks against